ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

 > **NOTE**:
 > You can view the example sequence file in the TestStand Sequence Editor and C# code source files in Visual Studio or any text editor without meeting the #2 requirement.
 To run the example though, you must have the required instruments physically installed in your system.
+> Users can also run the example using physical connections made externally, but the sample test will only pass if the output ports are physically looped back to the input ports.

 ## Using this Example